anurag-327/socicons/README.md

 ## Customization

-Socions allows you to customize the appearance of icons to better fit your project's design.
+socicons allows you to customize the appearance of icons to better fit your project's design.
 While the library provides default styles, you can customize the size and color of the icons to match your specific requirements.

 - **Size (Optional)**: You can adjust the size of the icons by providing size as props